brentp/duphold/README.md

 the threads are decompression threads so increasing up to about 4 works.

 Full usage is available with `duphold -h`

+`duphold runs on a single-sample, but you can install [smoove](https://github.com/brentp/smoove) and run `smoove duphold` to parallelize across many samples.

 ## Examples